 Yue Lake is a newly excavation lake, also located in a park.
-Yue Lake had a microplastic concentration of 536.34 \pm 88.61 items·kg $^{-1}$.
+Yue Lake had a microplastic concentration of 536.34 \pm 88.61 items.kg-1.
 As this lake is close to the Hunan Television Station, intense human activities might be an important source of microplastics in the sediments of Yue Lake.
 Donggua Lake, which is used as a fishery, is also a newly excavated lake.
-Donggua Lake had a sedimentary microplastic concentration of just 468.03 ± 147.91 items·kg-1 in the sediment.
+Donggua Lake had a sedimentary microplastic concentration of just 468.03 \pm 147.91 items.kg-1 in the sediment.
 Nevertheless, sampling indicated that the water in Donggua Lake was dirty.
 If Donggua lake is not properly managed over the coming years, domestic plastic litter and debris from fishing nets are likely to cause a sharp increase in the level of microplastic pollution in the lake.
 Dong Lake, Xianjia Lake and Meixi Lake are all adjacent to universities, with similar surrounding environments and population densities.
 However, the levels of microplastic contamination among these sites differed.
-Dong Lake had significantly more microplastics $(635.18 \pm 197.20 \, \mathrm{items \, kg^{-1}})$ than did the other two lakes near universities.
-The microplastic concentration in Xianjia Lake and Meixi Lake were $375.55 \pm 175.23 \, \mathrm{items \, kg^{-1}}$ and $270.17 \pm 48.23 \, \mathrm{items \, kg^{-1}}$ respectively.
+Dong Lake had significantly more microplastics (635.18 \pm 197.20 items.kg-1) than did the other two lakes near universities.
+The microplastic concentration in Xianjia Lake and Meixi Lake were 375.55 ± 175.23 items.kg-1 and 270.17 \pm 48.23 items.kg-1 respectively.
 This difference might because two surrounding wastewater treatment plants (Huaqiao and Langli wastewater treatment plant are near Dong Lake).
 Current wastewater treatment measures do not effectively remove all of the microplastics carried in domestic sewage.
-Indeed, large quantities of microplastics were often found in the water discharged from waste water treatment plants (J. Li et al., 2018; X. Li et al., 2018; Talvitie et al., 2017).
-There was no significant relationship between microplastic abundance and the distance from the lake
+Indeed, large quantities of microplastics were often found in the water discharged from waste water treatment plants (Li et al., 2018; Talvitie et al., 2017).
+There was no significant relationship between microplastic abundance and the distance from the lake sampling sites to the hypothesized urban center (Pearson correlation, P>0.05).
+The result was different from the Pearson correlation analyses of surface water (Wang et al., 2017).
+In contrast to surface water, the sinking of microplastics into sediments is a slow, complex process.
+When exploring the distribution of microplastics in lake environments, effects from the long-term accumulation of microplastics in sediments could not be ignored (Di and Wang, 2018).